 Criminal authorities have the duty (ex officio or upon a criminal complaint) to investigate and, if necessary, to prosecute offences under their jurisdiction.
-In particular, they must identify, trace and seize the proceeds of offences depending on whether the seriousness of the offence justifies the measure.
+In particular, they must identify, trace and seize the proceeds of offences depending on whether the seriousness of the offence justifies the measure (see question 21).

-Additionally, under law provisions against money laundering, financial intermediaries or even, in certain circumstances, dealers (namely, natural persons and legal entities that deal with goods commercially, and in doing so accept cash) must immediately file a suspicious activity report (SAR) with the Money Laundering Reporting Office of Switzerland (MROS) if they know or have reasonable grounds to suspect the following of the assets:
+Additionally, pursuant to law provisions against money laundering, financial intermediaries or even, in certain circumstances, dealers (ie, natural persons and legal entities that deal with goods commercially, and in doing so accept cash) must immediately file a report with the Money Laundering Reporting Office Switzerland (MROS) if they know or have reasonable grounds to suspect the following of the assets:

-- they are the proceeds of a felony or a serious tax offence within the meaning of article 305-bis(1-bis) of the Swiss Criminal Code (SCC); - they are connected to an offence of money laundering or of participation or support to a criminal organisation; - they are subject to the power of disposal of a criminal organisation; or - they serve to finance terrorism (articles 9(1) and 9(1-bis) of the Federal Act on Combating Money Laundering and Terrorist Financing in the Financial Sector (AMLA)).
+- they are the proceeds of a felony or a serious tax offence within the meaning of article 305-bis(1-bis) of the SCC; - they are connected to an offence of money laundering or of participation or support to a criminal organisation; - they are subject to the power of disposal of a criminal organisation; or - they serve to finance terrorism (articles 9(1) and 9(1-bis) of the Federal Act on Combating Money Laundering and Terrorist Financing in the Financial Sector (AMLA)).